rampratapyadav/local-ai-coder/notes/advanced-agentic-features.md

 *   **Merge and Export Script:** `merge_and_export.py` script to merge the trained LoRA adapters with the base model.
 *   **Deployment Instructions:** The process for converting the model to GGUF and running it in Ollama is documented.

+### 9. Goal-Oriented Reasoning
+*   **Implemented:** The agent now has a concept of a high-level goal.
+    *   A `--goal` flag has been added to the CLI to set a `current_goal` in the agent's context at the start of a session.
+    *   The system prompt has been updated to instruct the AI to always work towards the `current_goal`.
+    *   The error handling mechanism (`handleToolError`) has been updated to remind the AI of the goal when a tool fails, encouraging more resilient and goal-oriented recovery plans.

 ## Pending/Future Scope:

 ### Core Agent Capabilities

-*   **Deeper Reasoning:** The agent lacks a deeper understanding of its goals.
-Features like goal-oriented reasoning, learning from past plan failures, and resource awareness are still pending.
+*   **Deeper Reasoning:** The agent could still benefit from more advanced reasoning capabilities, such as learning from past plan failures and resource awareness.
 *   **Proactive Context Management:** The agent currently relies on tools like `get_project_context` to be explicitly called.
 A more advanced, proactive system where the agent automatically understands the project context is a future goal.

 ### Tooling and Robustness